 - Prior to completing the Funding Application organizations should:

 - Read the most recent version of the Finance Board Funding Guidelines

 - Make sure the organization and events are in compliance with the Office of Student Organizations.
 Questions regarding TCU policy should be directed to Dede Williams Vann at firstname.lastname@example.org

 - Complete the Event Submission Form on Engage

 - Complete the Funding Application, which includes providing your Finance Board presentation.

 - After completing the application, you will receive an email from the SGA Finance Board with information regarding your presentation.

 - Funding presentations are scheduled as applications are received.
-Funding presentations will typically be scheduled for the first Tuesday after the application was received.
+Funding presentations are typically scheduled for the first Monday after the application was received.
 In the event of high application volume, presentations may be delayed.

 - To claim your funds:

 - Organizations are encouraged to utilize TCU-approved vendors to make all of their purchases.
-Lists of these vendors can be provided upon request.
+A vendor list will be provided upon request.

 - TCU requires reimbursements to be conducted through direct deposit.
 Information about how to sign-up for direct deposit can be found in your allocation email and on the Funding page of the SGA website.
 Please note that direct deposit for reimbursements is different that direct deposit for on-campus paychecks.

 - Follow all rules and regulations outlined in the “Claim Your Funds Document” that will be attached to your allocation email.